 There Goes The Groom

-Eight years ago Tony left Olivia at the altar.
-He was sure she didn't really want to marry him.
+Eight years ago Tony left Olivia at the altar, sure she didn't really want to marry him.
 Now he's back, and they're forced to work together.

-Coming home isn't easy for Tony, because his father wanted him to work at a trade instead of going off to college.
-Their relationship is still unsteady.
+Coming home isn't easy for Tony.
+The choices he’s made with his career and his life have resulted in an uncomfortable relationship with his father.
 Even before Tony's return, Olivia began questioning the depth of her love for her fiancé, a man she chose because he was safe and reliable.
-Yet the last thing she wants is a loveless, faithless marriage like the one her parents suffered through.
+The last thing she wants is a faithless marriage like the one her parents suffered through.

 If anyone does the jilting this time, she will.